 This Marine Mom gives it a “Thumb’s UP!”
 (Especially the Raspberry flavor.)

 But more importantly, the guys and gals liked it.

 The Luncheon Crew!
 Thank you, for both your time and your donations of food!

 Katie, Gladys, Bob, Guy, and Jane, and Jaime from “Touch of Relief” provided free seated massages.

 This was our last “Holiday Cheer” event in Building 50.

-The old barracks is closing in 2014 and being replaced by “Sanctuary Hall”, an outpatient barracks twice the size of Mercy Hall which according to this article, will be serving combat-wounded Warriors and their caregivers in the last stage of rehabilitation as they learn to live on their own before they are medically discharged.
+The old barracks is closing in 2014 and being replaced by “Sanctuary Hall”, an outpatient barracks twice the size of Mercy Hall, will be serving combat-wounded Warriors and their caregivers in the last stage of rehabilitation as they learn to live on their own before they are medically discharged.

 We’ll follow along with them!
 Our six Thursday luncheon dates for 2014 have been approved!

 Wishing everyone a Merry Christmas and Happy New Year.
 May your Holidays be the best ever, and… please keep our military, far from home, whether they be deployed, or across the country from their families, or in a military or VA hospital, and their families in your thoughts and prayers.

 Special thoughts for our Gold Star Families, whose loved ones have paid the ultimate price in service to our country.